AsheUrban/Dine-Together/README.md

 ---

-## **Next Steps**
+## **Development Roadmap**

-**Remodel Branch (In Progress):**
-- Separate Posts (social) and Places (restaurants) collections
+### **Phase 1: JavaScript MVP (Current - Remodel Branch)**

+**✅ Completed:**
+- Posts/Places architectural separation (two Firestore collections)
-- Profile page with Posts and Restaurants tabs
+- Profile page with tabbed interface (Posts | Restaurants)
 - Place edit/update and delete functionality
-- Post edit/delete functionality (in progress)
-- Google Places API integration for restaurant search (planned)
-- Build out Explore page with API results and manual fallback (planned)

-**Main Branch (Post-Remodel):**
+- 11 custom hooks for scalable state management
+- Vintage menu aesthetic with centralized styling

+**🚧 In Progress:**
+- Place save/remove functions with scalable subcollection structure
+- PostDetail component with ownership checks and place drill-down
+- PlaceDetail conditional rendering (Add/Edit/Remove based on save state)
+- Feed and Profile integration with PostDetail
+- Form validation and error handling
+- Responsive design refinements

+**📋 Pending Before API Integration:**
+- Complete PostDetail and PlaceDetail implementation
+- Wire PostDetail into Feed and Profile flows
+- Implement "who saved this place" display on PlaceDetail
+- Test end-to-end post and place workflows

-The codebase is ready for Google Places API integration:
+### **Phase 2: Google Places API Integration**

 1. Install `@react-google-maps/api` package
 2. Implement restaurant search in Explore component
-3. Add autocomplete and restaurant details to forms
+3. Add autocomplete functionality to forms
-4. Integrate real restaurant photos from API
+4. Display real restaurant photos from API
+5. Integrate API data into place creation flow
-5. Polish and test end-to-end workflows
+6. Test end-to-end workflows and polish UX

+### **Phase 3: TypeScript Refactor (Post-MVP)**

+After the JavaScript version is polished and deployed:
+- Migrate codebase to TypeScript
+- Introduce React Query for advanced state management
+- Add Zod/Yup for schema validation
+- Implement Suspense for async boundaries
+- Build foundation for social features (friends, connections, reservations)

 ---

 ## **Development Process**

 This is an independent educational project owned and developed by Ashe Urban.
 Claude (Anthropic's AI assistant) is used as a development tool to provide guidance, suggestions, and explanations.

+**Ownership & Workflow:**
+- Ashe maintains full ownership of all code and makes all implementation decisions
+- All commits are authored by Ashe
+- Claude provides direction → Ashe implements → Review together
-The developer maintains full ownership of all code, makes all implementation decisions, and owns all commits.
-This approach ensures deep learning through hands-on problem-solving while leveraging AI assistance for guidance and architectural discussion.
+- This ensures deep learning through hands-on problem-solving while leveraging AI assistance for guidance and architectural discussion

+**Collaboration Approach:**
+- Claude always reads code first before making recommendations
+- Architectural decisions are discussed before implementation
+- Code changes are explained with reasoning (the "why", not just the "what")
+- Each step is deliberate and traceable
+- Questions are treated as learning opportunities, not direction changes
+- Forward momentum is maintained with clear next steps

+**Code Presentation (Claude → Ashe):**
+- Changes are presented in diff format with color-coded additions/removals
+- Complete files are provided, never just snippets
+- Inline comments explain the "why" behind changes
+- Related changes are grouped together logically
+- Code is mentally tested for syntax and indentation before presentation

 ---